OzLe/esco-semantic/analysis_queries.md

    - The queries return structured data that can be easily processed for semantic enrichment
    - Consider adding filters to focus on specific aspects of the relationships
    - The network queries might return large result sets for highly connected nodes
+6. For graph visualization queries:
+   - These queries return the actual graph structure instead of text data
+   - Use Neo4j Browser's visualization features to explore the results
+   - The graph structure makes it easier to understand relationships
+   - You can customize the properties shown for each node type
+   - Consider using different colors for different node types in the visualization
+   - The custom graph visualization query can be modified to show different properties

 ## Usage Tips